aguirre-matteo/distrobox4nix/README.md

 `containers`

 A set of containers (sets) and all its respective configurations.
+Each option can be either a bool, a string or a list of those types.
+If passed a list, the option will be repeated for each element.
+See `common-debian` in the [example config](#example-config).
 All the available options for each container can be found in the [distrobox-assemble documentation](https://github.com/89luca89/distrobox/blob/main/docs/usage/distrobox-assemble.md).
 Default: {}

 `enableBashIntegration`